Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

 GROSS: Oh, you're kidding.

 HARNICK: So the show had closed.
 I was so upset that at The Grammys I didn't go because I thought, well, we're going to lose again and I don't want to be heartsick again.
-But at The Grammys, the show won for best new show album in that year.
+But at The Grammys, the show won for best new show album.
 At any rate, a year went by without any productions.
 And all of us who had been associated with it loved it, so we were all heartsick.

 GROSS: Scott, that must make you happy.